ansible/awx/docs/docsite/rst/administration/ent_auth.rst

     </saml2:AttributeStatement>

-Below is the corresponding controller configuration.
+Below is the corresponding AWX configuration.

 ::